Kawanami-git/SCHOLAR_RISC-V/README.md

 | Comparisons  | `SLT`, `SLTU`, `EQ`, `NE`, `GE`, `GEU`      | Signed and unsigned comparisons.               |

 All computations are performed directly on the input operands (`op1_i` and `op2_i`), and the result is produced on the `out_o` output bus.<br>
-No internal state is stored: the next clock edge will directly propagate this result to **write-back**.<br>
+No internal state is stored: the next clock edge will directly propagate this result to **writeback**.<br>

 When the 64-bit mode is enabled, the same control logic is reused, but **exe** operates on extended 64-bit datapaths.<br>
 Additional operations (**ADDW**, **SUBW**, **SLLW**, etc.) handle 32-bit word arithmetic by computing on the lower 32 bits and sign-extending the result to 64 bits.<br>